elkhayate/Pharmacy_management/README.md

 To start the project localy.

+1. Clone Project on your machine
-1. Install dependencies on final_project and api folder.
+2. run `npm start` on both directories final_project and api
-2. npm start on final_project
+3. run `npm start` command on final_project directory
-3. nodemon index.js on api folder
+4. run `nodemon index.js` on api  directory